-Final Exam: There will be a comprehensive final exam in April worth 40% of your grade.
-The exam period is Apr 14-23 2010.
-Travel plans should not be made until the final exam schedule is released, which is one month before exams begin.
+Final Exam: There will be a comprehensive 3 hour final exam on Jun 17 (the last day of class) worth 40% of your grade.
 In no event will the final exam be rescheduled to accommodate travel plans.

-- Grading Summary: Quizzes (best 5 of 6): 15% Class Tests (3): 45% Final Exam: 40% - Grade Review: If you do not agree with the grade received on a test, you may submit your paper for regrading within three days of the date it was returned to you.
+Grading Summary: Quizzes: 15%

+Class Tests (3): 45%

+Final Exam: 40%

+Grade Review: If you do not agree with the grade received on a test or quiz, you may submit your paper for regrading within three days of the date it was returned to you.
 In such cases, the entire paper will be regraded.